Yandy Díaz Player Props: Rays vs. Yankees

-Yandy Diaz -- with a slugging percentage of .697 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the New York Yankees, with Domingo German on the mound, on May 6 at 4:10 PM ET.
+Yandy Diaz and his .513 on-base percentage over his past 10 games (77 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the New York Yankees and Gerrit Cole on May 7 at 1:40 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Yankees.
+He had a one-hit performance in his previous game (1-for-2) against the Yankees.

 Yandy Díaz Game Info & Props vs. the Yankees